iris-qraphql/iris-hs/spec/why-gql-needs-typed-scalars.md

 }
 ```

-the type `__Type` references itself with the field `ofType` to represent wrapped types like `Lists` and `NonNull`, which may be wrapped several times until we reach the named type.
-However, there is a problem: how do we know how many levels to select until we finally reach the NamedType?
+The type `__Type` references itself with the field `ofType` to represent wrapped types like `Lists` and `NonNull,` which may be wrapped several times until we reach the named type.
+However, there is a problem: how do we know how many levels to select until we finally get the NamedType?
 The answer is that we don't.
-However, we can speculate that the probability of someone defining the type reference with 9 levels of wrapping is close to zero.
-Therefore, popular GraphQL clients use this assumption and write their queries with 8 levels of nesting (see fragment `TypeRef`).
+However, we can speculate that the probability of someone defining the type reference with nine levels of wrapping is close to zero.
+Therefore, popular GraphQL clients use this assumption and write their queries with eight levels of nesting (see fragment `TypeRef`).

 ```graphql
 fragment TypeRef on __Type {